Roy McKay (American football): Career

 McKay played football for Texas for four years.
 In his senior year, he was the team captain and led the team to its 2nd 9-win season ever and its first-ever bowl game.
 In the Cotton Bowl, Texas won 14–7, with McKay connecting on a touchdown pass to Max Minor.
 In his final season he was named a second team All-American, All-Southwest Conference player, and Most Outstanding Back at the Cotton Bowl.

-McKay was selected by the Green Bay Packers in the fifth round of the 1943 NFL draft and later played four seasons with the team, followed by a brief stint with the Washington Redskins.
+McKay was selected by the Green Bay Packers in the fifth round of the 1943 NFL draft.
+He later played four seasons with the team, followed by a brief stint with the Washington Redskins.

 McKay won an NFL championship in 1944 as a member of Packers.

-On October 7, 1945, McKay helped Hall of Fame Packer end Don Hutson enter the NFL record books in an game against the Detroit Lion at City Stadium in Green Bay.
+On October 7, 1945, McKay helped Hall of Fame Packer end Don Hutson enter the NFL record books in a game against the Detroit Lions at City Stadium in Green Bay.
 As part of a 41-point second quarter scoring explosion for the Bays, tailback McKay hit Hutson with touchdown passes of 59, 46, 17, and 6 yards.
 These four touchdowns, combined with five points after touchdown kicked by Hutson gave the superstar a total of 29 points for the period, an NFL record which still stands today.

 An outstanding punter, McKay led the NFL in punting in 1945 and 1946, with season averages of 41.2 and 42.7 yards per punt, respectively.

 During the July ahead the 1948 NFL season, Packer head coach Curly Lambeau traded McKay to the Washington Redskins for 6'4" tackle Don Deeks.
 He was released by the club in mid-September and never saw regular season action as a member of the Redskins.

-Later years
+Later life

 After pro football, he served two years in the Air Force as a pilot, ran a business in Hamilton, and was an assistant football coach in Yoakum.

 On May 29, 1969, McKay's body was found beside a small building about 100 feet from the main house at his father-in-law's ranch in Sutton County, Texas, a single gunshot wound to the forehead.
 A .22 caliber magnum rifle was discovered next to the body.
 The fatal shot was ruled to have been self-inflicted.
 He was 49 years old at the time of his death.

 McKay was buried in Junction, Texas.